smannist/wolt-backend-2025/README.md

+# DOPC

+My DOPC API solution for a chance to get an interview with the best Finnish company ever created.

 # Setting up

-My solution for a chance to get an interview with the best Finnish company ever created.
+Follow the instructions below to setup the server.

 ## Create and run the virtual environment